 What is the best strategy for a goalkeeper to employ in order to save a key penalty?
 Research suggests it is for them to stand still.
 Analysis of 999 penalties from the Bundesliga found that 15% of players shoot down the middle.
 A separate study of 286 penalty kicks from the top leagues around the world found that only 2% of goalkeepers remain in the centre.
 It is calculated that goalkeepers are actually twice as likely to save a penalty if they stay in the middle of the goal rather than dive to one side or the other.

-Researchers state that standing still is therefore the ‘optimum strategy’ for saving penalties.
-Goalkeepers can’t do this for every penalty, as opponents will quickly work out that this is there strategy and hit it elsewhere (this is known as ‘game theory’), so a degree of randomness is needed.
+Researchers state that standing still is therefore the optimum strategy for saving penalties.
+Goalkeepers can’t do this for every penalty, as opponents will quickly work out that this is their strategy and hit it elsewhere (this is known as "game theory"), so a degree of randomness is needed.